-Although both cities are just 90 miles apart, Sacramento colocation is the best solution as the city is more seismically secure.
-When you look at IT assets, protection of physical infrastructure is important and Sacramento provides that.
+Although both cities are just 90 miles apart, Sacramento's colocation is the best solution as the city is more seismically secure.
+When you look at IT assets, protecting physical infrastructure is important, and Sacramento provides that.

-The chance of experiencing an earthquake in the Bay Area over the next three decades is a certainty while the chances of it happening in Sacramento are miniscule.
-But when choosing a company for colocation, it is also good to make sure that the data center doesn’t lie in a potential floodplain.
+The chance of experiencing an earthquake in the Bay Area over the next three decades is certain, while the chances of it happening in Sacramento are minuscule.
+But when choosing a company for colocation, it is also good to ensure that the data center doesn’t lie in a potential floodplain.

 Sacramento is Cheaper